-Figure 2 details all single and recurring services across the state with the move towards a more balanced approach to service delivery.
-Upon BDAP's State Fiscal Year 2004-2005 data review, it was discovered that the SCA comprehensive plans that were being delivered should include a more balanced approach between single and recurring services.
-Thus, in State Fiscal Year 2005-2006, BDAP implemented a more defined policy stating that 20 percent of all services must be done in a recurring fashion.
+Figure 2 details all single and recurring services across the state with the move towards a more recurring reinforcement approach to service delivery.
+This increase in the number of recurring services is in part due to a more defined policy requirement, specifically, 20 percent of all prevention services provided must be recurring in nature.
 BDAP, SCAs and their contracted prevention providers are now accountable for providing recurring services.
 Research shows that over time, recurring services will have a greater impact on Pennsylvanians.
-Figure 2 shows that single services have stabilized and recurring services have stabilized steadily over the last five State Fiscal Years.
+Figure 2 shows that single services have stabilized and recurring services have increased over the last five State Fiscal Years (SFYs).
 Figure 3 further illustrates this change in policy by showing the number of people served in single services (attendees) and recurring services (participants).
-In the State Fiscal Years following the new policy, total attendees and total participants numbers have been stabilizing and coming into line with our forecasted trajectories.
+In the SFYs following the new policy, total attendees and total participants numbers have been increasing steadily.